PegasusSimulator/PegasusSimulator/README.md

 ## Support and Contributing

-We welcom new contributions from the community to improve this work.
+We welcome new contributions from the community to improve this work.
 Please check the [Contributing]() section in the documentation for the guidelines on how to help improve and support this project.

 * Use [Discussions]() for discussing ideas, asking questions, and requests features.
 * Use [Issues]() to track work in development, bugs and documentation issues.